 Andrew Brown’s practice covers a broad range of chancery work, including: insolvency, commercial disputes, private client, and charities.
 Andrew regularly appears as sole advocate in the High Court and County Court, and has twice appeared as junior counsel before the Privy Council.
 He holds a D.Phil in Ancient Greek History from the University of Oxford.

-Andrew regularly appears in the High Court and County Court in all aspects of corporate and personal insolvency.
-He has experience in High Court claims involving high-value allegations of misfeasance and reviewable transactions in corporate and personal insolvency.
+Andrew regularly appears in in all aspects of litigation concerning corporate and personal insolvency.
+He has extensive experience in High Court claims involving high-value allegations of misfeasance and reviewable transactions in both corporate and personal insolvency.
 Andrew regularly appears in extensions to administration orders and other matters related to the conduct of voluntary arrangements and liquidations.
-He has made numerous appearances in applications to set aside statutory demands, orders for the sale of property, annulment of bankruptcy, income payment orders, applications to enforce compliance with office-holders, public and private examinations, and all other insolvency and company applications.
-He regularly handles winding-up and bankruptcy petitions.
+He has made numerous appearances in applications to set aside statutory demands, orders for the sale of property, annulments of bankruptcy, income payment orders, applications to enforce compliance with office-holders, public and private examinations, and all other insolvency and company applications.
+Some highlights of his experience are: